tgfrerer/island/plan.md

 # ROADMAP

-    * all resources should be the of type `resource_descriptor`, so that their dependencies can be tracked.
+    * all resources should be the of type `AbstractResource`, so that their dependencies can be tracked.
 The interface for tracking resource dependencies is the same for textures and for buffers.